HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 ![image](https://github.com/HungryHowies/Zitadel-with-Zabbix-JIT/assets/22652276/7c8ba6c3-c913-4936-aed7-1164d8ef20a6)

-Save close.
+Save the file.

 Edit Zabbix file called zabbix.conf.php.

 ```
 vi /etc/zabbix/web/zabbix.conf.php
 ```
-I used certificates created from Lets encrypt (testing) for Zabbix php file.
+I used certificates created from Lets encrypt (In my testing phase) for Zabbix php file.
 Bottom of the file, uncomment the last 4 lines and add the full path to all three certificates.

 All three certificates can be in the directory /etc/zabbix/web/ so long as the full path is configured and Zabbix can access them, any directory would work.